News Story

 Meet the 2019 Tropaia Award Winners

 May 17, 2019 — Georgetown College gathered to honor 39 exceptional seniors today at the annual Tropaia ceremony in Gaston Hall.
-Get to know the Cohonguroton speaker, Julie Bevilacqua, as well as three winners of major academic awards.
+Get to know the Cohonguroton speaker, Julie Bevilacqua, as well as the three winners of major academic awards.

 Julie Bevilacqua (C’19) delivered the Cohonguroton Address, delivered each year by a senior who has excelled in academics through their time at Georgetown.